Code (semiotics): Discussion

 The other code forms rely upon knowledge held by, and the interests of, the addressees.
 Specialised denotational codes may provide a more objective and impersonal form of language for mathematical, philosophical, and scientific texts.
 Hence, for example, the ability to read this text depends upon a more specialised form of vocabulary and different skills to those required to read a genre text detailing the investigations of a detective or the adventures of a secret agent.
 There are also specialised connotational and ideological codes to reflect particular social, political, moral, and aesthetic values.
 Musical and iconic codes would be relevant as between a work by Arnold Schoenberg and a piece of bubblegum pop, and a painting by Rembrandt and a comic book by Frank Miller, etc. Each medium has its own specialised codes and, by making them more explicit, semiotics is attempting to explain the practices and conventions have appeared in each form and to understand how meaning is being communicated.
 In return, this assists addressers to improve their techniques, no matter what their functional needs, e.g. as politicians, journalists, advertisers, creative artists, etc. Indeed, awareness leads to an intentional blending of codes for effect, e.g. an advertiser may produce a more effective campaign with a slogan, images and a jingle using lexical, social gestural, and musical codes.

+Research uses

 In communication research and media research, the way receivers act towards the message and the way it is encoded becomes relevant, and generates different reactions: